Francesc0rtu/Francesc0rtu.github.io/content/bio.md

 ---

  Hello, I'm **Francesco** and I'm a fresh graduate in **Data Science** and **AI** at [University of Trieste](https://dssc.units.it/).
- I'm an **NLP** and **Deep Learning** enthusiast and I'm currently working at AREA Science Park as a Temporary Researcher (Borsista di Ricerca), under the supervision of [Alberto Cazzaniga](https://area-rit.gitlab.io/lade/alberto.cazzaniga/).
+ I'm an **NLP** and **Deep Learning** enthusiast and I'm currently working at AREA Science Park as Early Stage Researcher (Borsista di Ricerca), under the supervision of [Alberto Cazzaniga](https://area-rit.gitlab.io/lade/alberto.cazzaniga/).

  Previusly I was an intern at [Max-Planck Institute for Intelligent Systems](https://www.is.mpg.de/), in the Empirical Inference department, working with the supervision of [Zhijing Jin](https://zhijing-jin.com/fantasy/), where I wrote part of my master thesis.